-Shibani Ghosh is a public interest lawyer and a fellow at CPR.
+Shibani Ghosh is an environmental lawyer and a fellow at CPR.
 She specialises in environmental and access to information laws.
 At CPR, she researches on issues relating to domestic environmental law and regulation.
 Ms Ghosh has been a Sustainability Science Fellow at the Harvard Kennedy School (2014-2015), and a visiting faculty at the TERI University and the RICS School of Built Environment, where she taught environmental law.

 She is a Rhodes Scholar and holds both a master’s in science in environmental change and management and a bachelor’s in civil law (a graduate degree in law) from the University of Oxford.
 She has an undergraduate degree in law from the National University of Juridical Sciences, Kolkata.